School Grant Opportunities

 You’re the Chef (YTC) is a 6-week food skills program that develops the skills and confidence of students in grades 5-8 in preparing tasty recipes emphasizing fruits and vegetables.
 YTC can be part of your Healthy Schools Approach or a stand-alone program.
 Public Health provides training once a year in the fall for school staff who are interested in running the program in their school.
 YTC grants to help cover the cost of food will be awarded to schools that have been trained and are interested in providing the program in their school.

-To learn more about becoming a Healthy School and about our Healthy School Grants, contact Client and Community Support at 1-800-265-7293 ext.
+To learn more about school grants, contact Client and Community Support at 1-800-265-7293 ext.
 7006 or email: clientcommunitysupport@wdgpublichealth.ca